Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 Why Season Rentals Work

 Important timing note: Season rentals are a pre-season commitment.
-Reservations open as early as April, gear is available for pickup starting in late August or September (depending on location), and inventory typically sells out by mid-November.
+Renewal reservations open as early as April, gear pickup begins in September, and inventory typically sells out by mid-November.
 Once the season is underway, season rentals are no longer available.
-If you're planning a mid-winter trip, daily rentals are the way to go.
+Planning a mid-winter trip?
+Daily rentals are the way to go.

-What we see in-store: Many skiers switch to season rentals after one winter of daily rentals, once they realize how often they're skiing and how much time they spend managing gear each weekend.
+What we see in-store: Plenty of skiers switch to season rentals after one winter of daily rentals, once they realize how often they're out and how much time they spend managing gear each weekend.

-Season rentals may not be the right fit if you only ski once or twice a season, or if your winter plans are still uncertain.
-For many skiers, they act as a bridge between daily rentals and buying, offering consistency while you learn what you like.
+Season rentals may not fit if you only ski once or twice a season, or if your winter plans are still up in the air.
+For many skiers, though, they're the bridge between daily rentals and buying, offering consistency while you learn what you like.
 For the full rundown on what's included, how pickup works, and where season rentals are available, see Why More Families Are Renting Skis and Snowboards for the Season.

 Want help deciding based on your winter plans? → Find a store to connect with a local team and choose the right option.